 A Call to Action: Protecting Our Ecosystems for Ourselves and for Generations to Come

-An ecosystem is a community of living and non-living organisms that interact with each other and their environment.
-A healthy ecosystem is diverse, resilient, productive, and able to provide essential services for human well-being and the health of the planet.
+An ecosystem is a community of living and nonliving organisms interacting with each other and their environment.
+A healthy ecosystem is diverse, resilient, productive, and able to provide essential services for human well-being and the planet's health.

-Ecosystem services are the benefits that we receive from nature, such as clean air and water, food, climate regulation, and disease control.
+Ecosystem services are the benefits of nature, such as clean air and water, food, climate regulation, and disease control.
 Ecosystems also provide us with cultural and recreational opportunities.

 How human activities threaten ecosystems

-Human activities, such as deforestation, pollution, and overfishing, are degrading many ecosystems around the world.
-This is leading to a loss of biodiversity, habitat fragmentation, and climate change.
-These threats reduce the ability of ecosystems to provide the services that we depend on and increase the risk of ecological collapse and human suffering.
+Human activities, such as deforestation, pollution, and overfishing, are degrading many ecosystems worldwide.
+This leads to biodiversity loss, habitat fragmentation, and climate change.
+These threats reduce ecosystems' ability to provide the services we depend on and increase the risk of ecological collapse and human suffering.

 Some of the impacts of ecosystem degradation include:

-Food insecurity: Ecosystem degradation reduces the availability and quality of food, and increases the vulnerability of food systems to shocks and stresses.
+Food insecurity: Ecosystem degradation reduces food availability and quality and increases food systems' vulnerability to shocks and stresses.

-Water scarcity: Ecosystem degradation reduces the quantity and quality of water, and increases the demand and competition for water resources.
+Water scarcity: Ecosystem degradation reduces water quantity and quality, increasing the demand and competition for water resources.

 Climate change: Ecosystem degradation contributes to greenhouse gas emissions, reduces carbon sinks, and amplifies the effects of climate change.

-Loss of cultural and recreational opportunities: Ecosystem degradation erodes the cultural values, practices, and knowledge associated with nature, and reduces the opportunities for artistic expression and exchange.
+Loss of cultural and recreational opportunities: Ecosystem degradation erodes the cultural values, practices, and knowledge of nature, reducing opportunities for artistic expression and exchange.

 How to restore and protect ecosystems